Acute myelogenous leukemia care at Mayo Clinic

 Advanced diagnosis and treatment

+- Expert care for children.
 Children with leukemia are seen at the Children's Center at Mayo Clinic's campus in Minnesota.
 At Mayo Clinic's campus in Arizona, pediatric experts at Mayo Clinic Hospital collaborate with the Phoenix Children's Hospital to provide care and oversee a single bone marrow transplant program for children.
-Mayo Clinic's campus in Florida provides pediatric care at through a partnership with Nemours Children's Specialty Care and Wolfson Children's Hospital.
+Mayo Clinic's campus in Florida provides pediatric care through a partnership with Nemours Children's Specialty Care and Wolfson Children's Hospital.

 The Mayo Clinic experience and patient stories